ni/hdlcoder-support-package-for-nifpga-hardware/Examples/ReferenceDesignExamples/AdaptableIOSupport/Readme.md

 ## Steps to use the example

 - Add **FlexRIOFPGAModules** to the matlab search path
-- Copy "PXIe-7971R.json" to "C:\Program Files\National Instruments\IP to FPGA Conversion Utility\LVComponents\config data"
+- Copy `PXIe-7971R.json` to `C:\Program Files\National Instruments\IP to FPGA Conversion Utility\LVComponents\config data`

-Note: Refer the section below for details on the PXIe-7971.json and the files plugin_board under FlexRIOFPGAModules folder.
+Note: Refer the section below for details on the PXIe-7971.json and plugin_board.m files under FlexRIOFPGAModules folder.

 ## Create Board Customization JSON

-- To add support for targets to IP to FPGA Conversion Utility, add board customization JSON and place it in "C:\Program Files\National Instruments\IP to FPGA Conversion Utility\LVComponents\config data"
+- To add support for targets to IP to FPGA Conversion Utility, add Board Customization JSON and place it in `C:\Program Files\National Instruments\IP to FPGA Conversion Utility\LVComponents\config data`.
   Refer [readme](https://www.ni.com/docs/en-US/bundle/ip-to-fpga-conversion-utility/page/creating-reference-designs.html#d361e58) for more information regarding Board Customization JSON.
 - To support adaptable IO add all the respective board IO information in BoardIO section of the JSON as shown below.